We all need awakening!

-Over 4 million live at home in the us.
+4 million live at home with Dementia in the us.

-We made The Alive Inside APP as a gift to the world.
-It is 100% free!
+The Alive Inside APP is our gift to the world.

-Just answer a few questions and the APP can find your Grandma's "Life Soundtrack!"
-Easy as pie!
+Just answer a few questions and the APP will find your Grandma's "Life Soundtrack!"

-Please write down their stories and share them with us!
+Please write down or record their stories and share them with us!

 Here is a Tutorial for the APP: